 15.2.
 Comparability - over time

-no methodological change occurred in recent years
+No methodological changes has occurred in recent years.

 15.2.1.
 Length of comparable time series

-Data are comparable since 2010 but Changes due to definitions, classifications, coverage or methods will have an impact on the continuity of the time series
+Data are comparable since 2010 but changes due to definitions, classifications, coverage or methods will have an impact on the continuity of the time series.

 15.3.
 Coherence - cross domain